The Harness Stops Being Static: Self-Modification, Trace-Mined Updates, and Per-Model Profiles

 Multiple converging releases suggest the agent harness is becoming a runtime-mutable artifact that agents, traces, and model-specific tuning all reshape — with concrete consequences for how teams version and govern infrastructure.

-For most of the last two years, the agent harness — the scaffold of tool definitions, context injection rules, compaction strategy, and loop control around a model — was treated as code you write once and tune by hand.
+The agent harness — the scaffold of tool definitions, context injection rules, compaction strategy, and loop control around a model — has been treated as code you write once and tune by hand.
 The releases of late June 2026 make it clear that assumption is dissolving.
 The harness is becoming a learned, mutable artifact: edited by agents at runtime, derived from trace mining, and specialized per model.
 That shifts the practical question from designing a good harness to treating it as a deployable, observable, version-controlled surface.

 Look at what shipped or was published in the last week of June 2026.
 Letta introduced Mods, a mechanism for agents in Letta Code to modify their own harness at runtime — adding tools, changing context injection, adjusting compaction.
 Work built on LangChain’s DeepAgents proposed Self-Harness, where an agent mines its own traces for failure modes, proposes harness changes, and validates them via regression testing.
 LangChain’s Deep Agents v0.6 introduced per-model harness profiles, acknowledging that the same scaffold tuned for Claude underperforms when pointed at Kimi or DeepSeek.
 And LangChain’s own LangSmith Engine demonstration treats trace analysis as a sleep-time compute step that produces memory updates between runs.